The 4 Types of Search Intent (and how they affect SEO in 2022)

 In this order, they can also correspond to steps in your customer journey depending on your offering.

-If you’ve read my previous articles, by now you’ve seen the imaginary florist business I use to give examples.
+If you’ve read my previous article about branding, you’re already familiar with the imaginary florist business I created to give examples.
 Let’s use it again to match search intents with searches and content types that satisfy them.

 Now you can start to see how the search intent can inform your content and keyword strategy.
 To help you understand the intents better, I’ll quickly go through all 4 of them in a bit more detail.